What Is Social Empowerment? Empowerment Definition & Theory | United Way NCA

 The gateway to contributing to socially empowering others is to first be able to recognize what’s blocking these groups from thriving.
 In social work, these blockages are divided into two categories: direct power blocks and indirect power blocks.

 Direct power blocks are the systems and structures that prevent people from achieving important goals, such as better employment conditions, higher education or safe housing.
 Individuals and communities are directly blocked from empowerment when they don’t have equal access to quality schools, fair lending practices in housing or ethical treatment in the workplace, to name a few.
-To help dismantle these direct power blocks, we can work to cultivate awareness, as well as provide ways to take action against mistreatment and advocate for policy reforms and corrective laws.
+To help dismantle these direct power blocks, we can work to cultivate awareness and take action against mistreatment—behaviors often rooted in the social responsibility norm, which encourages people to support others regardless of personal benefit.

 Indirect power blocks are more challenging to tackle.
 These indirect blocks are the result of internalized oppression.
 Groups with personal and historical experiences of widespread mistreatment often absorb negative messaging about their worth.
 They internalize narratives about who they are, what they can achieve, the options they have and what kind of quality of life they are able to live, and then those narratives are passed down through generations.
 These blocks are deeply ingrained and often require therapeutic interventions, such as trauma-focused cognitive behavioral therapy, to help individuals shift their mindset.